 Sweet Chotas

 When grammother made sweet chotas they were unbelievably sweet.
 The sugar to other ingredients ratio must have been really high because I just remember how sweet these were.
 The batter for chota is simply flour, sugar, baking powder, and water.
-Mix the ingredients together to form a pancake batter consistency then cook it on a hot tawa or skillet.
+You can increase the sugar in this recipe to 1/2 cup for a really sweet almost dessert like chota.

 These little pancake rotis were so delicious. we happily ate, dipping them in the enamel cup of tea or as a vessel to scoop up curry.
 The sweetness of the chota added a perfect balance to the spices in the curry.
 It was a match made in heaven.